awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-kibana.md

 ## Configuring Kibana to Use a WMS Map Server<a name="es-kibana-map-server"></a>

 The default installation of Kibana for Amazon ES includes a map service, except for domains in the India and China regions\.
+The map service supports up to 10 zoom levels\.

 Regardless of your region, you can configure Kibana to use a different Web Map Service \(WMS\) server for coordinate map visualizations\.
 Region map visualizations only support the default map service\.

 **To configure Kibana to use a WMS map server:**